Thursday, November 21, 2024

 • Intermediate stages: Lestedo, Deseiro, Susana, Piñeiro

-• Accommodation: I stayed at Pensión Santa Cruz, 20€ for a bed in a room shared with only two other pilgrims
+• Accommodation: I stayed at Pensión Santa Cruz, from 23€ for a bed in a small shared room (2024 price update).
+In 2024, I stayed at Loop INN Hostel for 24€/night for a bed in a shared dorm.

 • Restaurants: Café Bar Hermo (for coffee in Susana, though I can’t say I would recommend this one); Café-Bar Los Cruces (coffee break in Piñeiro); Bar La Tita (for tapas in Santiago); Restaurante El Bombero (for lunch in Santiago); Café Bar “El Muelle” (for breakfast in Santiago)